cometbft/rpc-companion/README.md

 # RPC Companion (Work In Progress)

-This is the repository for the RPC Companion solution based on the Data Companion Pull API (ADR101)
+This is the repository for the RPC Companion solution based on the [ADR-101 - Data Companion Pull API](https://github.com/cometbft/cometbft/blob/main/docs/architecture/adr-101-data-companion-pull-api.md)

-Please see ADR102 RPC Companion {TODO: LINK} for more information in regards this implementation and architecture solution.
+Please see ADR-102 - RPC Companion for more information in regards this implementation and architecture solution.

 ## Starting the Postgres Database

-> NOTE: This assumes you have `Docker` and `Docker Compose` already installed in your machine
+> NOTE: This assumes you have [Docker](https://www.docker.com/) and Docker Compose already installed in your machine

->
+The RPC Companion reference implementation uses Postgres as its storage system that the ingest service uses to store the data retrieved from the node.
+It uses a very straightforward schema in order to store the node data in a relational database.
+There is no normalization or a data schema that can store a structured data e.g. Block.
+Mostly the information is stored as a byte array.

 Access the Docker folder:

 `cd ./database/docker`